Ms Nicola Davison

 35. The Registrant accepted in interview with Dr RF and in her submissions to the HCPC that there was no formal referral for Patient B and stated that she acted upon a verbal referral from one of the wards.
 She was not able to recall the name of the nurse she said had made the verbal referral.

-36. In his statement to the investigation, Richard Bore confirmed there was no request for the scan for Patient B on the Radiology Information System (RIS).
-In his interview, Peter Dawson stated he saw no referral on RIS.
+36. In his statement to the investigation, RB confirmed there was no request for the scan for Patient B on the Radiology Information System (RIS).
+In his interview, PD stated he saw no referral on RIS.

 37. The Panel accepted the evidence of Dr RF that there had been two different processes for making referrals for a radiological investigation.
 Previously, referrals were made using a paper based system this was superseded by the introduction of an electronic system.
 However the principles for referral for a radiological investigation remained the same, ie. there needed to be a formal referral before the examination could be justified.